 Amendments to the Articles of Association require a resolution by the Annual General Meeting.
-In accordance with Article 59 of the Regulation on the Statute for a European Company, section 51 of the German SE Implementation Act and Article 23.2 of the Articles of Association, a resolution to amend the Articles of Association, insofar as no mandatory legal regulations exist to the contrary, requires a majority of two thirds of the votes cast or the simple majority of the votes cast provided that at least half of the share capital is represented.
-The Articles of Association thus utilize the option provided by section 51 of the German SE Implementation Act.
-A larger majority is prescribed by section 51 of the German SE Implementation Act, for example, to change the purpose of the company or to relocate the registered office to another Member State.
-In accordance with Article 18.2 of the Articles of Association and section 179 AktG, the Supervisory Board is authorized to resolve amendments to the Articles of Association that only affect their wording.
+In accordance with Article 59 of the Regulation on the Statute for a European Company, section 51 of the German SE Implementation Act and Article 23.2 of the Articles of Association, a resolution to amend the Articles of Association, insofar as no mandatory legal regulations exist to the contrary, requires a majority of two thirds of the votes cast or the simple majority of the votes cast provided that at least half of the share pre-emption rights disapplied in accordance with section capital is represented.
+The Articles of Association thus uti-186(3) sentence 4 AktG. lize the option provided by section 51 of the German SE • to issue pre-emption rights to bearers of conversion or op-Implementation Act.
+A larger majority is prescribed by section rights to bonds issued by the company or an entity in tion 51 of the German SE Implementation Act, for example, which the company directly or indirectly holds a majority. to change the purpose of the company or to relocate the registered office to another Member State.
+In accordance The Management Board is authorized, with the approval of with Article 18.2 of the Articles of Association and section the Supervisory Board, to determine the content of the 179 AktG, the Supervisory Board is authorized to resolve shares' rights and the conditions for their issue. amendments to the Articles of Association that only affect their wording.
+5.7.2 Contingent capital